 The Mauryan Empire brought large areas of land under cultivation.
 Land revenue was recognized as an important source of income.
 Assessment of land also took place at regular intervals.
 One-fourth of the national income was spent on public works development and salaries of the large staff.
 Public works included road construction, irrigation, rest house construction, army maintained etc.

 Iron was widely used in the Mauryan society.
 During excavations, different types of iron tools like socketed axes, sickles and possibly plowshares, have been found.
 These tools must have made the task of clearing the thick forests of the Eastern Ganges Plains easy and also facilitated the efficiency of agriculture.

 Numerous small heaps of iron slags have been found scattered all over the iron belt of South Bihar.
 Such refuse material left behind indicates that iron smelting may not have been of a very high quality.

 The system of government was such that the empire was divided into a number of provinces.
 Four provinces prevailed in four zones of the nation.
 A member of the royal family was put in charge of each province, with the official status of a Viceroy.
 Every five years an auditing commission would visit the provinces and do a check on the administration.

-Major turning points in Indian economy during the Mauryan period were improvement in communication and transportation, increasing use of coins, improvement in trade and commerce, improved infrastructure etc. The period was also characterized by the growth of urban centers.
-Arthashastra written by Chanakya is regarded as one of the most important treatise on economics and politics.
+Major turning points in Indian economy during the Mauryan period were an improvement in communication and transportation, increasing the use of coins, improvement in trade and commerce, improved infrastructure etc. The period was also characterized by the growth of urban centers.
+Arthashastra written by Chanakya is regarded as one of the most important treatises on economics and politics.